How to Change a Car Battery

 - Place the new battery in the battery tray, aligning the red/positive (+) and black/negative (-) ends of the battery with the matching terminals and cables.

-- Re-install the clamp(s) the same way you removed them in order to secure battery.
+- Re-install the clamp(s) the same way you removed them in order to secure the battery.

-- Attach the red/positive (+) cable to the red/positive (+) battery post and tighten with a wrench.
+- Connect the positive end first.
+Attach the red/positive (+) cable to the red/positive (+) battery post and tighten with a wrench.

 - Do the same on the black/negative (-) side.

-- Ensure that the connections on both end are secure by trying to move the battery around.
+- Ensure that the connections on both ends are secure by trying to move the battery around.

 - If it shifts at all, check all the clamps and check the tightness of the cables.